-Wearable devices: the pros and cons of health and fitness tech
+Wearable devices: the pros and cons

 We all know there are health benefits of doing regular exercise, but how much do wearable devices that track our fitness really help us to reach our goals?
 Here’s a guide to what you need to know about health technology.